resurfaceio/simulator/README.md

 PORT: network port for remote database (80 or 443 for Kubernetes, 7701 for Docker)

 BATCH_SIZE: default is '128', messages sent in a single POST
+DIALECT: default is 'default' (Resurface format), set to 'ibm' for API Connect
 CLOCK_SKEW_DAYS: default is '0' (none), rewind virtual clock & advance faster
 LIMIT_MESSAGES: default is '0' (unlimited), quit after this many messages
 LIMIT_MILLIS: default is '0' (unlimited), quit after this many milliseconds